As an Amazon Associate I earn from qualifying purchases.

 Keto Creamsicle Cheesecake

-After a bowl of Blue Moon ice cream (this links to my keto blue moon ice cream), having an orange creamsicle was one of my guilty pleasures as a kid in the summer, heck even as an adult.
-This keto creamsicle cheesecake hit my tastebuds and brought me back to summer as a kid.
+Having an orange creamsicle was one of my guilty pleasures as a kid in the summer, heck even as an adult.
+This keto creamsicle cheesecake hit my taste buds and brought me back to summer as a kid.
 The best thing is that it won’t melt all over the place.

 What is an Orange Creamsicle and What Does it Taste Like?

 A creamsicle is vanilla ice cream with an orange popsicle coating around the ice cream on a stick.
 The taste was simply magical goodness.
 When you bit into it, it produced a creamy orange flavor that you wanted to last for the whole summer.

 The base ingredients for this orange cheesecake recipe are cream cheese, egg, heavy whipping cream, and mascarpone cheese.
 In most cheesecake recipes you will not find mascarpone but I wanted to make this cake extra special and up the fat some while lowering the carbs.
 Therefore, I kept sour cream out of this recipe and used heavy whipping cream as well.

 After getting the base recipe set, I knew that the orange creamsicle flavor needed to be just right.
 Not too much orange but not too little.
 There also needed to be enough vanilla flavor joining in with the orange.

 While testing the right flavor combination for the keto creamsicle cheesecake I noticed that different brands of an orange extract made a huge difference in the orange flavor strength.
 For this keto creamsicle cheesecake recipe, I used the McCormick brand.

 Lastly, using fresh orange zest made for the perfect balance of getting the orange flavor just right with the vanilla creamy taste.

 Direction Tips in Making the Keto Orange Creamsicle Cheesecake